ColoradoChris/BudgetApp/README.md

 ### If you would like to contribute feel free to fork the repository and start tinkering around!

-### If you have any suggestions please feel free to email me at: ckansas@smcm.edu

 Created by [Chris Kansas](http://www.github.com/ColoradoChris)